ibm-js/delite/docs/migration.md

 ### CSS

-A widget should use [delite/theme!](theme.md) or [requirejs-dplugins/css!](/requirejs-dplugins/docs/0.5.0/css.md) to load its own CSS.
+A widget should use [requirejs-dplugins/css!](/requirejs-dplugins/docs/0.5.0/css.md) to load its own CSS.

 Further, delite/CssState (previously called dijit/_CssStateMixin) no longer sets CSS classes for hover, focus or active, so the widget CSS should just use the `:focus`, `:hover`, and `:active` pseudo-classes.